Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Approximation Algorithm

 Afterward, TMI identifies the target markets by clustering the nominees.
-To promote complementary items to the users in a target market, TMI first clusters the nominees in $N$ (e.g., by clustering methods POT \cite{chen2017people} and FGCC \cite{wang2015concurrent}) according to the social distances between the nominees and the relevance between their promoting items, i.e., $\bar{r}^{\mathtt{C}}_{x,y} - \bar{r}^{\mathtt{S}}_{x,y}$, where $\bar{r}^{\mathtt{C}}_{x,y}$ and $\bar{r}^{\mathtt{S}}_{x,y}$ are the average complementary and substitutable relevance between $x$ and $y$ over all users, respectively.\footnote{The derivation of relevance is described in Sec.~\ref{sec:extend_problem}.} Larger complementary and smaller substitutable relevance are encouraged.
-For each cluster, a target market is identified by exploring the influenced users from the nominees (e.g., by MIOA \cite{chen2010scalable}).
+To promote complementary items to the users in a target market, TMI first clusters the nominees in $N$ (e.g., by clustering methods POT \cite{chen2017people} and FGCC \cite{wang2015concurrent} )\footnote{\revise{POT discovers social communities according to users' opinions.
+TMI employs POT by treating the opinions of a community as items of a target market.
+Accordingly, TMI regards the detected item-based user communities as the clusters of nominees, where the users in the same detected community are socially close to each other, and their promoting items have larger complementary relevance than substitutable relevance.
+On the other hand, FGCC identifies the clusters for two types of related objects simultaneously.
+TMI employs FGCC by constructing the incidence matrix of users and items to identify their clusters.
+TMI clusters the nominees together if their users and items belong to the same user and item clusters, respectively.}} according to the social distances between the nominees and the relevance between their promoting items, i.e., $\bar{r}^{\mathtt{C}}_{x,y} - \bar{r}^{\mathtt{S}}_{x,y}$, where $\bar{r}^{\mathtt{C}}_{x,y}$ and $\bar{r}^{\mathtt{S}}_{x,y}$ are the average complementary and substitutable relevance between $x$ and $y$ over all users, respectively.\footnote{The derivation of relevance is described in \opt{short}{\cite{online}.}\opt{full}{Sec.~\ref{sec:extend_problem}.}} Larger complementary and smaller substitutable relevance are encouraged.
+For each cluster, a target market $\tau$ is identified by exploring the influenced users from the nominees $N^{\tau}$ (e.g., by MIOA \cite{chen2010scalable} ).\footnote{\revise{MIOA identifies an influence region from a source node, and other nodes in the region can be reached from the source with sufficient influence probabilities on the maximum influence paths.
+TMI employs MIOA to identify all users that can be effectively influenced by the users of the nominees as the users in the target market.}} Note that with TMI, the budget allocation of \opt{short}{\salgo}\opt{full}{\algo} is realistic since a larger target market is inclined to have a larger budget to promote items.
+In TMI, the target markets are identified by the influence of nominees, where more nominees and influential nominees lead to a larger target market.
+As more nominees and influential nominees usually incur a larger cost \cite{Nguyen2016Cost}, \opt{short}{\salgo}\opt{full}{\algo} allocates larger budgets to those target markets accordingly.